rstudio/bigD/README.md

 ##### 🏛️ Governance

-This project is maintained by [Rich Iannone](https://github.com/rich-iannone).
+This project is primarily maintained by [Rich Iannone](https://twitter.com/riannone).
+Should there also be other authors, they might occasionally assist with some of these duties.